-If you love time saving gadgets or hate the arm aching polishing involved with getting streak free glass, a window vacuum is definitely up your street.
+If you love time-saving gadgets or hate the arm-aching polishing involved with getting a streak-free glass, a window vacuum is definitely up your street.

 We love window vacuums, they’re portable, light and let’s face it, fun to use.
 They’re also a lot more versatile than most people think!
 Here are 10 places around your home you may not have thought to use yours.

 If you find yourself applying wads of kitchen towel to your steamed up windows on a regular basis in winter, using a window vacuum to suck up the condensation instead could change your life… or at the very least save you a bunch of time in your daily routine.